 Here you can see his lines.

-Here’s a close up so you can see a little of the texture of these bars.
-Caramel Bars are so mouthwatering you will find yourself eating and eating and eating.
+Caramel Bars (a.k.a.
+Turtle Bars) are so mouthwatering you will find yourself eating and eating and eating.
 We could always skip dinner and eat Caramel Bars instead!
 Uh, maybe not!

 Here’s the recipe.